Samhollowood/CaveCalcV2.0/README.md

 CDA was initialised for the first time in the output directory.
 Created new All_ouputs.csv file.
 ```

+Provided the output directory is left unchanged, runninng extra batches of models will append the results of the CDA and not replace the previous batch.

 ## Output
 When running **CaveCalcV2.0**, whether it be with the CDA, or without, three outputs are generated: